Racing de Santander: History

 Racing won their group in the 2013–14 Segunda División B, and won the playoff against Llagostera to be promoted back to the second tier, but they were immediately relegated in the 2014–15 season.
 They again took first place in the Segunda B section in 2015–16, but were eliminated in the promotion playoffs, failing to score a goal across four matches in the ties lost to Reus and Cádiz.

 Racing was promoted back to the second division after four years in the third tier in 2018–19, by winning their regional group and defeating Atlético Baleares in the promotion playoff on the away goals rule, but they were immediately relegated in the 2019–20 season after only winning five games out of 42 and finished in last place.
 They were unable to bounce back to the second tier immediately, finishing fourth then second in the unique small two-phase group setup during 2020–21 Segunda División B to find themselves remaining at the third level, in the newly formed Primera División RFEF, for the 2021–22 season.
 Racing confirmed their finish the season in first place and promoted to Segunda División, after two years in third division and fighting with Deportivo La Coruña for the top spot.
 On 3 June 2022, Racing took the inaugural Primera División RFEF title with a 3–0 win over Andorra.

+After spending 14 years between the second and third division (4 years consecutively in the second), Racing finally won promotion to the top division for the 2026–27 season as they won 4–1 against Real Valladolid in the 40th matchday.
+On 31 May 2026, Racing secured the league title in the final matchday, following a win 4–1 against Cádiz.

 Rivalries

-Racing Santander is one of few Spanish teams that have played the majority of their history in La Liga, but do not have a major rival, mostly because Racing are the only fully professional team from Cantabria, so there isn't much competition between Racing and any other club from that area, with most others playing at the regionalised fourth level; only Gimnástica de Torrelavega have ever reached the second tier.
+Racing Santander is one of few Spanish teams that have played over 40 seasons in La Liga, but do not have a major rival, mostly because Racing are the only fully professional team from Cantabria, so there isn't much competition between Racing and any other club from that area, with most others playing at the regionalised fourth level; only Gimnástica de Torrelavega have ever reached the second tier.
 However, Racing fans generally consider their biggest rival to be the major team from the Basque Country, Athletic Bilbao, due to geographic proximity and the long history between these clubs.
 Bilbao is the closest city to Santander (approximately 100 km), and the relationship between Racing and Athletic has been described in the past as 'the duel of the North', although the rivalry is dormant as Racing have not played in the top division since 2012.

 There is also a minor rivalry between Racing and a club from neighboring Asturias: Real Oviedo and a hostility with Getafe.

-Racing Santander supporters maintain friendly relations with fans of Sporting de Gijón.
+Racing Santander supporters maintain friendly relations with fans of Sporting Gijón.